OrigamiSL/FPPformerV2/README.md

 More parameter information please refer to `main.py`.

-We provide a complete command for training and testing FPPformer:
+We provide a complete command for training and testing FPPformerV2:

 For multivariate forecasting: